-41. In promoting and running your Event or Collection you may not use the Red Cross logo, the Red Cross Calling logo or the images or text on the www.redcross.org.au or www.redcrosscalling.org.au or https://challenge.redcross.org.au/ unless you have Red Cross' priorwritten permission.
+41. In promoting and running your Event or Collection you may not use the Red Cross logo, the Red Cross Calling logo or the images or text on the www.redcross.org.au, www.redcrosscalling.org.au or https://fundraise.redcross.org.au/ unless you have Red Cross’ prior written permission.

-43. Red Cross does not warrant that www.redcrosscalling.org.au and https://challenge.redcross.org.au/ will operate error-free, nor that its servers are free of computer viruses and other harmful data or code components.
+43. Red Cross does not warrant that www.redcrosscalling.org.au and https://fundraise.redcross.org.au/will operate error-free, nor that its servers are free of computer viruses and other harmful data or code components.
 Nor do we warrant that it will be able to prevent any illegal, harmful or inappropriate use, modification or alteration of content.
-If your use of any of the Event Websites result in the website results in the need for servicing or replacing equipment or data, Red Cross cannot be held liable for any associated cost.
+If your use of an Event Websites result in the need for servicing or replacing equipment or data, Red Cross cannot be held liable for any associated cost.

 44. The Event Websites may contain embedded hyperlinks or referral buttons to websites operated by third parties or their licensees or contractors (“Advertisers”).
 Any claims by Advertisers are not recommendations or endorsements by us or a list of third party advertisers endorsed by Red Cross.

-46. Linked Sites that we are endorsing for Red Cross Calling include: Facebook; Google; Twitter; Linked In; You Tube, Go Fundraise, Pinterest.
-Other Linked Sites that appear on www.redcross.org.au, www.redcrosscalling.org.au or https://challenge.redcross.org.au/ might not be endorsed or authorised by Red Cross.
+46. Linked Sites that we are endorsing for Red Cross Calling include: Facebook; Google; Twitter; Linked In; You Tube, Go Fundraise, Pinterest, Instagram.
+Other Linked Sites that appear on www.redcross.org.au, www.redcrosscalling.org.au or https://fundraise.redcross.org.au/ might not be endorsed or authorised by Red Cross.